History of the Israeli–Palestinian conflict: 2005–2019

 On November 14, 2012 Israel began Operation Pillar of Defense in the Gaza Strip with the stated aims being to halt the indiscriminate rocket attacks originating from the Gaza Strip and to disrupt the capabilities of militant organizations.
 The operation began with the targeted killing of Ahmed Jabari, chief of Hamas military wing.
 The IDF stated it targeted more than 1,500 military sites in Gaza Strip, including rocket launching pads, smuggling tunnels, command centers, weapons manufacturing, and storage buildings.
 According to Palestinians sources civilian houses were hit and Gaza Health officials state that 167 Palestinians had been killed in the conflict by November 23.
 The Palestinian militant groups fired over 1,456 Iranian Fajr-5, Russian Grad rockets, Qassams and mortars into Rishon LeZion, Beersheba, Ashdod, Ashkelon and other population centers; Tel Aviv was hit for the first time since the 1991 Gulf War, and rockets were aimed at Jerusalem.
 The rockets killed four Israeli civilians—three of them in a direct hit on a home in Kiryat Malachi—two Israeli soldiers, and a number of Palestinian civilians.
 By November 19, over 252 Israelis were physically injured in rocket attacks.
 Israel's Iron Dome missile defense system intercepted about 421 rockets, another 142 rockets fell on Gaza itself, 875 rockets fell in open areas, and 58 rockets hit urban areas in Israel.
 A bomb attack against a Tel Aviv bus that wounded over 20 civilians received the "blessing" of Hamas.
 On November 21 a ceasefire was announced after days of negotiations between Hamas and Israel mediated by Egypt.

 In October 2011, a deal was reached between Israel and Hamas, by which the captured Israeli soldier Gilad Shalit would be released in exchange for 1,027 Palestinians and Arab-Israeli prisoners, 280 of whom had been sentenced to life in prison for planning and perpetrating various terror attacks against Israeli targets.
 The military Hamas leader Ahmed Jabari was quoted later as confirming that the prisoners released as part of the deal were collectively responsible for the killing of 569 Israeli civilians.

 In 2014, another war between Israel and Gaza occurred resulting in over 70 Israeli casualties and over 2000 Palestinians casualties.

+2020s

-In 2021, yet another war between Israel and Gaza occurred resulting in over 250 casualties.
-As the war went on, violent conflict was ignited within Israel as well.
+In 2021, another war between Israel and Gaza occurred resulting in over 250 casualties.
+As the war went on, intercommunal conflict occurred within Israel as well.
 Policy analysts believe that the war decreased the chances of Israeli-Palestinian bilateral talks.